Santa Maria, Ilocos Sur: Santa Maria Diving Spot - Suso Reef

 One of the six dive spots being developed and promoted as an Eco-Tourism project by the Provincial Government of Ilocos Sur through the leadership of Gov. Ryan Singson.
 This project aims to help grow tourism in the province, provide alternative livelihood to the coastal communities and reduce fishing pressures on these beautiful marine resources.

 Mt.
 Caliag (Bantay Calbo) Mountain Hiking

 Highest peak and on this spot you will see the 180 degree view of the town of Santa Maria located in Barangay Pacang through hiking.

 Lourdes Grotto and Gazebo

 Located at the foot of the Santa Maria Church.
 It is the exact replica of the Lourdes Grotto of Lourdes, France.

 Penned Irrigation Dam

 Water from the Pinsal Falls passes through this dam which of the locals uses it as an irrigation and swimming area.
 This is located in Barangay Penned.

 Santa Maria Lighthouse

 A lighthouse on a side of a hill in Barangay Nalvo near the Super Beach Road.
 This lighthouse is visible when passing on the National Highway in Barangay Suso.
 This lighthouse is inactive and needs for repairs by the Philippine Coast Guard.

 Santa Maria Super Beach Road

 Newly constructed Road connecting Barangay Nalvo and Lingsat.
-On this part you can view the captivating beauty of the West Philippine Sea.